Women in unions in South Korea

 Women in Asia have been organizing to address workplace issues, such as unequal pay and workplace violence as early as the 1880s.
 The formation of women's labor unions in South Korea began in the late 1970s with the Minjung movement, as it is based on the mobilization of young female factory workers and martial law suspended labor rights.
 Women in South Korea are typically irregular workers, who are not protected by labor laws, make up to 35% less in wages than men, and are less likely to be a union member.

 The representation of women in leadership positions in unions are also stark with few unions such as the Korean Federation of Trade Unions (KCTU) trying to increase their number of women leaders.
 The unions that represent women include the Korean Women Workers Association (KWWA) which is under the umbrella organization Korean Women's Associations United (KWAU), Seoul Women's’ Trade union (SWTU), Korean Women's Trade Union (KWTU).

-Early Union Activity
+Early union activity

 Women in Korea began organizing while still under Japanese occupation in the early 20th century.
 The first documented women-only union organized a strike at the Kyongsong Rubber factory in Seoul to protest the mistreatment of women workers.
 After Japanese occupation, Korea was ruled by a military dictatorship that closely monitored union activity.

 In 1970, activist Jeon Tae-il (or Chun Tae-il) committed suicide by self-immolation to protest the treatment of women garment workers.
 This would spark more union activity.

 Minjung movement

 Factory Girls' Movement (Yo'Kong Undong)

-Under the rule of General Park Chung-Hee (1961-1979), women who worked in factories dealt with sexual harassment, low wages, poor working conditions, and were targets of police brutality.
+Under the rule of General Park Chung Hee (1961-1979), women who worked in factories dealt with sexual harassment, low wages, poor working conditions, and were targets of police brutality.
 These women led the union movement and elected the first woman to the position of union president in 1972.

 The Garment Makers Union (Chunggye Pibok Union), led by Lee So Sun, a woman, participated in the union movement and represented 200,000 women employed at Seoul's Peace Market.

 The YH Union protested the closure of the YH Company, a wig factory, and demanded better working conditions and pay.
 Women of the union locked themselves in the company building, and the ensuing police raid resulted in the death of Kim Kyoung-sook, who would become a martyr for the movement.